jtmzac/Anno-117_Specialist-Pools-Rebalance/readme.md

 ## What specialists remain
 All captains and military land based specialists are still present but have been divided up between the Procurator and Valeria.

-The epic tier productivity and maintanence specialists have been kept as a 35% boost to productivity is quite notable and the worforce reduction starts to make more sense when eques and patrician buildings use much greater amounts of workforce and upkeep.
+The epic tier productivity and maintenance specialists have been kept as a 35% boost to productivity is quite notable and the workforce reduction starts to make more sense when eques and patrician buildings use much greater amounts of workforce and upkeep.

 Basic residence bonuses for the main seven attributes income/belief/knowledge/prestige/fire safety/health/happiness.
 These are simple but effective, even if you phase them out later in the game for more specialised buffs.